 - Verification age will be 18 years or older by OTD Program start date

-II.
 Pre-requisite course requirements

 - All pre-requisite coursework earned at regionally-accredited institution(s)

 - All courses completed within past 10 years preferred

 - Courses taken for Advanced Placement (AP) credit are accepted for pre-requisite courses if said courses appear on an official transcript from the degree-awarding institution

 - Transfer credit accepted by the degree-awarding institution is preferred from regionally accredited baccalaureate degree-granting institutions*

 - Minimum grade of B- preferred on four-point scale (grades lower than C are not acceptable) [Due to COVID-19, courses with status of P/F or U/S will be considered relative in merit to other related course grades]